 I’ve been searching high and low for ways to teach my daughter math.
 She is, as I was at her age, behind in math.
-In speaking with a great many acquaintances of mine, I find that it’s a common thing for children to struggle with math, and so I’ve really been doing my own homework about it all.
+In speaking with acquaintances of mine, I find that it’s a common thing for children to struggle with math.
+And so I’ve really been doing my own homework about it all.

 I absolutely love Project Gutenberg.
-For those of you who may not already be familiar with it, it’s a site devoted to making available every book that has a public domain status.
-If you are a lover of books, and more specifically, of old, old books, then you absolutely HAVE to check out this site.
+For those who may not already be familiar, it’s a site devoted to making available every book that has a public domain status.
+If you are a lover of books, you absolutely HAVE to check out this site.
+Especially if you love really old books.
 You surely won’t regret it.

 I realized the difference right away when I saw that yesteryear’s math books were more words and instruction than numbers and figures and so on.
-Apparently, there is a psychology to math, one that today is not even figured into teaching math.
+Apparently, there is a psychology to math, one that teachers do not even figure in to teaching math these days.
 In an hour’s worth of reading, I now understand more about math than I have in my whole lifetime, even with all the tutoring I took both as a child and as an adult in college math classes.

 Why did they stop doing this?
 I don’t have the answer for that, but whoever came up with the idea of forsaking the psychology of math for this common core crap should be reprimanded in the highest fashion.

 And did you know that there is an “addition table” just like there is a “multiplication table”?
 Well, I surely didn’t, until tonight.
-Apparently it’s something that is only taught in business math, but I am of the opinion that it would greatly help children today.
-Anything that boosts the mental fortitude in relation to math, which in turn boosts self-esteem and therefore makes better students, is something that should be in every classroom, every time numbers are dealt with.
+Apparently it’s something that is only taught in business math.
+But I am of the opinion that it would greatly help children today.
+Anything that boosts the mental fortitude in relation to math, which in turn boosts self-esteem and therefore makes better students, is something that teachers should teach in every classroom, every time numbers are dealt with.

 I may not know very much, currently, about math.
 But this I do know – there IS an easier way.
 And to teach it, I must first learn it, and that’s just what I intend to do.
 If what I’ve learned tonight is an indicator, then I stand to learn a great deal and so does my girl.